UnevenSoftware/LeafPic/README.md

 issue is.

 ###### Translations
-If you are able to contribute a translation into a language missing from Slide, or spot any kind of improvement in an existing translation, we greatly appreciate anything you can assist with!
+If you are able to contribute a translation into a language missing from LeafPic, or spot any kind of improvement in an existing translation, we greatly appreciate anything you can assist with!
 [The project uses Crowdin](https://crowdin.com/project/leafpic), a platform that allows anybody to contribute to translating the app